 Recently a man went missing from a ski-resort for six days and wound up 3,000 miles away with no memory of how he got there.

 Constantinos “Danny” Filippidis mysteriously turned up in California, a destination that is roughly 3,000 miles away from the ski-resort in which his friends and family said he went missing!

-Mr. Filippidis was at the Whiteface Mountain ski-resort, near New York, on Wednesday, when his friends said that he went missing.
+Mr. Filippidis attended the Whiteface Mountain ski-resort, near New York, on Wednesday, when his friends said that he vanished.

 The man from Toronto was in the area with his firefighter colleagues.
 They said that he went missing just as the resort was ready to close, but they could not find him anywhere.

 The father-of-two had mysteriously vanished, with his identification and car still at the lodge he was staying at.

 His disappearance led to a search that entailed hundreds of volunteers, helicopters and search dogs.
 But, he was not found – with his family and friends now fearing the worst.

 However, he miraculously turned up 6 days later in California confused at how he had got there.
 His ski-gear was still intact.

 The married man had good health.
 Witnesses discovered him as he made a phone call to his wife – who urged him to speak with the police.

 The bizarre circumstances as to how Mr. Filippidis wound up in this state have led many alien activists to believe he is another number in the alien abduction cases.